Smallest suffixient set maintenance in near-real-time

 Unfortunately, computing the smallest attractor is an NP-complete problem \cite{kempa18stringattractors}.
 Recently, a related measure was proposed: the size of the \textit{smallest suffixient set}, denoted $\chi$ \cite{DBLP:journals/corr/abs-2312-01359}.
-The smallest suffixient set is an attractor which is not necessarily the smallest one \cite{DBLP:journals/corr/abs-2312-01359}.
+The smallest suffixient set is an attractor that is not necessarily a smallest string attractor~\cite{DBLP:journals/corr/abs-2312-01359}.
 In contrast to $\gamma$, $\chi$ can be computed in linear time \cite{DBLP:conf/spire/CenzatoOP24}.
 Testing if a given set of positions is suffixient is done in linear time as well \cite{DBLP:journals/corr/abs-2506-08225}.
 Several properties of $\chi$ have been established recently.
 These include relationships of $\chi$ with other repetitiveness measures and how it can be affected by transformations of the input string, such as edits or reversal \cite{DBLP:conf/spire/NavarroRU25}.
 Very recently, it has been shown that a string can be encoded into a lossless representation of size $O(\chi)$ \cite{ShibataBannai26}.

 In this paper, we study how to compute $\chi$ in the \textit{online} mode in \textit{near-real-time}, that is with small (in our case, double-logarithmic) worst-case time guarantees per letter.
-An online algorithm for computing $\chi$ has already been proposed by Navarro et al.~\cite{DBLP:journals/corr/abs-2506-05638}, which however provides only \textit{amortized} time bounds, whereas our primary interest here is in worst-case bounds.
+An online algorithm for computing $\chi$ has already been proposed by Navarro et al.~\cite{DBLP:journals/corr/abs-2506-05638}, which, however, provides only \textit{amortized} time bounds, whereas our primary interest here is in worst-case bounds.

-Since the definition of suffixient set is ``oriented'', i.e. is not invariant under string reversal (as opposed e.g. to attractor), for online algorithms it is relevant whether the string is input left-to-right or right-to-left.
+Since the definition of suffixient set is ``oriented'', i.e. is not invariant under string reversal (as opposed, e.g., to string attractors), for online algorithms it is relevant whether the string is input left-to-right or right-to-left.
 Both cases were considered in \cite{DBLP:journals/corr/abs-2506-05638}.
 For the left-to-right input, we propose a different computation based on Weiner's suffix tree algorithm, following the techniques that we recently applied to some other problems on strings \cite{KopplKucherov2026}.
-For the right-to-left input, we propose a corrected version of the algorithm of \cite{DBLP:journals/corr/abs-2506-05638}, also admitting an efficient near-real-time implementation.
+For the right-to-left input, we propose a version of the algorithm of \cite{DBLP:journals/corr/abs-2506-05638} admitting an efficient near-real-time implementation.

 Since Weiner's algorithm and its efficient implementations are central to our work, Section~\ref{sec:algotools} below is devoted to a short presentation of this algorithm, its improvements and associated algorithmic primitives.
 Our main results are then presented in Section~\ref{sec:results}.